synesthesia/site2019/content/post/2023/2023-03-20-1047-next-steps-for-personal-knowledge-mastery/index.md

 Cognitive load management
 : ability to discriminate and filter information for importance, and to understand how to maximize cognitive functioning using a variety of tools and techniques

 Where do I want to improve?
 The slick answer would be ["Everything EveryWhere All at Once"](https://www.imdb.com/title/tt6710474/).
-A more considered answer would be to say that of the four my priorites are around Sense-making and Social intelligence, so my next step is to develop some guides and metrics around those to steer my practice.
+A more considered answer would be to say that of the four my priorities are around Sense-making and Social intelligence, so my next step is to develop some guides and metrics around those to steer my practice.
 For new media literacy and cognitive load management, again I think I have plenty of source material from which I could create some practice guides for myself.

 ## Have I moved on at all in 8 years?